 Hamilton Canadian Financials Etf Technical Analysis

-As of the 23rd of January, Hamilton Canadian retains the Market Risk Adjusted Performance of 0.6612, downside deviation of 0.6058, and Risk Adjusted Performance of 0.1993.
+As of the 16th of February 2026, Hamilton Canadian retains the Market Risk Adjusted Performance of 0.3223, risk adjusted performance of 0.1447, and Downside Deviation of 0.5989.
 Hamilton Canadian technical analysis makes it possible for you to employ historical prices and volume momentum with the intention to determine a pattern that calculates the direction of the entity's future prices.

 Hamilton Canadian Momentum Analysis